MicrosoftDocs/visualstudio-docs/docs/vsto/ribbon-overview.md

 ## Add multiple Ribbon items to a project
  You can add more than one Ribbon item to a single project.
 This is useful if you want to perform either of the following two tasks:

--   Create Ribbons for Outlook *Inspectors*.
+-   Create ribbons for Outlook *Inspectors*.
 For more information, see [Customize a ribbon for Outlook](../vsto/customizing-a-Ribbon-for-outlook.md).

     > [!NOTE]
     >  An Inspector is a window that opens when users perform certain tasks, such as creating an e-mail message.